johndifini/google-to-chatgpt/README.md

 ## Usage

-1. Perform a Google search as you normally would.
+1. Perform a Google search as you normally would, either from google.com or your Chrome address bar.
 2. The extension will intercept the search, send it to ChatGPT, and open a new tab with the response.
 3. View the ChatGPT response in the newly opened tab.